Mahavishnu-K/FastDB/README.md

 ## 🏛️ System Architecture

-fastDB is built on a modern, scalable, and secure architecture.
+FastDB is built on a modern, scalable, and secure architecture.
 The backend API acts as the central orchestrator, managing authentication, multi-tenancy, and communication with the self-hosted LLM and the PostgreSQL database cluster.

 ## 🛠️ Technology Stack